-To become a Zen Buddhist Priest, Rev. Kahn studied with four organizations in the White Plum Asanga beginning in 1999: Lassalle Haus, Edlibach, Switzerland, Peacemakers Circle Switzerland, Bern, Switzerland, Zen Peacemakers Seminary, Montatague, MA, USA, and with her Teacher Roshi Paul Genki Kahn and the Sangha of Zen Garland, in Wyckoff, NJ, and now in Airmont, NY, USA.
+To become a Zen Buddhist Priest, Rev. Kahn studied with four organizations in the White Plum Asanga beginning in 1999: Lassalle Haus, Edlibach, Switzerland, Peacemakers Circle Switzerland, Bern, Switzerland, Zen Peacemakers Seminary, Montatague, MA, USA, and with her Teacher Roshi Paul Genki Kahn and the Sangha of Zen Garland, in Wyckoff, NJ, in Airmont, NY and now in Cornville, AZ, USA.

 From 1991-1998 Rev. Kahn directed a Training Center for women going to run farms and for the last ten years she was involved in the management of a therapeutic residence of young learning disabled students in an institution for Vocational Training in Switzerland.
 She is very interested in social projects and spiritually based social engagement with an integrative approach.

-She works as a Priest, Pastoral Counselor, Zen Teacher and Chief Executive Officer for Zen Garland since it was founded in 2010 and lives at the Sanctuary in Airmont.
+She works as a Priest, Pastoral Counselor, Zen Teacher and Chief Executive Officer for Zen Garland since it was founded in 2010 and lives at the Sanctuary in Cornville, AZ.
 She received Dharma Transmission in January 2012.

 Genmitsu is studying the Native American practices with Grandfather Duncan Sings-Alone, Roshi and his wife Priscilla Buffalo Woman Cogan.
-She facilitates a Red Path Zen Group at the Sanctuary.
+She empowered to lead a Red Path Zen Practice Path at Zen Garland.